aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 1. Open the Solution Explorer.
 2. Right-click on a project within your solution.
-3. Click on *Manage NuGet Packages...*
+3. Click on *Manage NuGet Packages.*
 4. Click on the *Browse* tab and search for "Aspose.HTML-Cloud".
 5. Click on the Aspose.HTML-Cloud package, select the appropriate version in the right-tab and click *Install*.

 <a name="HowTo-RunTestsExamples"></a>

-### Run tests and examples.
+### Run tests and examples

-To run tests, first modify the Settings\servercreds.json file setting up your AppSID & AppKey that you have obtained before (see Prerequisites) and basePath if it differs from http://api.aspose.cloud.
+To run tests, firstly modify the Settings\servercreds.json file setting up your AppSID & AppKey that you have obtained before (see Prerequisites) and basePath if it differs from http://api.aspose.cloud.

 To run examples, modify the Aspose.HTML.Cloud.SDK.Examples\App.config file setting up AppSID, AppKey, and optionally DataPath.